Paris ramps up tourist security amid Chinese concerns

 France is the world's most-visited country and solid tourism revenues are a bright spot in its depressed economy.

-But reports of pickpockets and muggers targeting Chinese tourists have soared of late, tarnishing the French capital's image as a favored destination for love-struck couples and high-end shoppers.
+But reports of pickpockets and muggers targeting Chinese tourists have soared of late, tarnishing the French capital's image as a favoured destination for love-struck couples and high-end shoppers.

 "Paris is a safe city.
 What we want to say today is: tourists and friends from all over the world, come to Paris, welcome to Paris, bienvenido a Paris!"
 Valls told journalists.